wswartzendruber/hlg-tools/README.md

 difficult to tell that the picture wasn't natively mastered for SDR.
 Some players are also good at downconverting BT.2020 color to BT.709 color as a part of this process.
 MPV is one such player.

+# How It Works

+The tooling here works to facilitate the following procedure:

+- Gather color data on the PQ stream.
+- Determine the its reference white level.
+- Adjust the brightness to bring reference white to 203 nits.
+- Tone map the PQ stream to be within HLG's dynamic range.
+- Apply the PQ-to-HLG conversion algorithm.

+First, color data needs to be gathered on the PQ stream.
+The one and only thing we really care about here is what the tooling refers to as `max-channel`.
+This is the highest ratio of linear brightness between all three color channels.
+A value of `0.0` represents pitch black while a value of `1.0` represents full brightness.
+Effectively, `max-channel` is the value of the brightest pixel's highest color channel in linear space.
+The `pqstat` utility provides this information.

+Second, the reference white level needs to be determined.
+This is not as important if the HLG output is going to be viewed on HDR displays only, but it is absolutely critical for SDR compatibility.
+If `ref-white` is set too low, the SDR downconversion will appear too bright.
+If `ref-white` is set too high, the SDR downconversion will appear too dim.
+This is the only part of the process that requires human judgment and will be covered in detail below.
+This step is unfortunately necessary because PQ content, especially from 4K UltraHD Blu-rays, tends to be anywhere between 100 and 203 nits.

+Third, the linear brightness of the PQ stream needs to be adjusted so that `ref-white` sits at 203 nits.
+The `max-channel` value is also going to be adjusted accordingly, even preserving values higher than `1.0`.
+This step is handled by each 3D LUT that `pq2hlg` generates.

+Fourth, each color channel will be tone mapped such that:

+- All red subpixels fall within 262.7 nits.
+- All green subpixels fall within 678 nits.
+- All blue subpixels fall within 59.3 nits.

+This will permit a pure white pixel to hit exactly 1,000 nits in accordance with BT.2390.
+This step is also covered by the 3D LUT.

+Fifth, the video signal finally gets converted from PQ to HLG.
+This is the last step convered by the 3D LUT and the conclusion of the process.